 MA Theatre Lab

-RADA’s MA Theatre Lab re-addresses the actor’s craft as an embodied and varied contemporary art form at the centre of the theatre process.
+RADA’s MA Theatre Lab extends an actor’s training and creative development, re-addressing acting as an embodied and exploratory art form at the heart of the theatre-making process.

-Through an intensive exploration of both established and emerging acting practices, the programme will expand your ability to work collaboratively and independently in various contexts.
-Working rigorously with expert practitioners you will experiment with a range of practices, from Stanislavski’s later action-focused approach to the strategies of contemporary performance making, empowering you to play a revitalising role in today’s theatre-making landscape.
+Exploring techniques applicable to both interpretative and original work, the MA Theatre Lab expands your ability to work collaboratively and independently in various contexts.
+Working rigorously with expert practitioners, you will experiment with a range of practices empowering you to play a revitalising role in today’s theatre-making landscape.

-In your final term, you will work as an ensemble (in one group or more where appropriate) alongside a professional director to create a piece of work for public performance.
+In your final fourth term, over the summer, you will work as an ensemble (in one group or more where appropriate) alongside a professional director to create a piece of work for public performance.
 The rehearsal process, performance and accompanying reflective document will together constitute your MA dissertation project.

 Throughout the year there will be further opportunities to share your work and receive extensive feedback from staff and visiting professionals.